‘Teen Mom OG’ Star Ryan Edwards’ Wife Mackenzie Will Not Be Having More Kids After Welcoming Baby Girl

 Ryan Edwards will not be welcoming any more children with wife Mackenzie.

-Ahead of this week’s premiere of the new season of Teen Mom OG, Mackenzie host a Q&A session with her fans and followers on her Instagram Stories, during which she answered a series of questions from her online audience, one of which was in regard to her and Ryan’s potential plans for more kids.
+Ahead of this week’s premiere of the new season of Teen Mom OG, Mackenzie hosted a Q&A session with her followers on her Instagram stories, during which she answered a was asked about her and Ryan’s potential plans to grow their family.

-“Do you and Ryan want to have more children?” a fan asked, according to a March 18 report from In Touch Weekly magazine.
+“Do you and Ryan want to have more children?” a fan asked, according to a March 18 report from In Touch Weekly.

 “I had my tubes tied a month ago so it’s a no from me dawg,” Mackenzie replied.

-As fans of Teen Mom OG well now, Ryan shares his oldest son, Bentley Edwards, with his former girlfriend and co-star Maci Bookout, and his two youngest kids, Jagger Edwards and Stella Edwards, with Mackenzie, who he married nearly three years ago.
-Meanwhile, Mackenzie shares her oldest son, Hudson, with her former husband, Zachary Stephens.
+As fans of Teen Mom OG well now, Ryan shares his oldest son, Bentley Edwards, with former girlfriend and co-star Maci Bookout, and his two youngest kids, Jagger Edwards and Stella Edwards, with Mackenzie, who he married nearly three years ago.
+Meanwhile, Mackenzie also has an older son, Hudson, with her former husband, Zachary Stephens.

-As the questions from her followers continued, a fan wanted to know how difficult is was for Mackenzie to recover from getting her tubes tied.
+As the questions from her followers continued, a fan wanted to know how difficult is was for Mackenzie to recover after having her tubes tied.

 “I didn’t think it was that bad!”
 Mackenzie admitted.

-Mackenzie got her tubes tied after the birth of her third child in January and has been sharing adorable photos of her family ever since.
+Mackenzie had the procedure done after the birth of her third child, who she welcomed in January.
+She has been sharing adorable photos of her family ever since.

 “How soon can you tie your tubes after birth?” a third fan asked.